 To format the model for our region we first need to define the region and the grid size.
 The grid has to have fine enough resolution to resolve important physical processes like headland eddies and internal waves, but it also has to run fast enough to allow extensive testing.
 The current configuration is optimized based on our experience with previous projects.
 The bathymetry, or bottom depth, comes from a variety of sources, including a compilation of Puget Sound data made at UW.

 The environmental information we use to force the model comes from the outer boundaries.
 At the sea surface we force the model with winds, heating by sunshine, and other exchanges of heat with the atmosphere like evaporation.
 The atmospheric fields come from the regional weather forecast model run by Dr. Cliff Mass' group at UW.
 Weather models tend to make fairly good forecasts (at least for a few days) because they are initialized each day using observations from the real world.
 The same is true of the forcing of the ocean state we use at the open boundaries in the Pacific, which come from a global ocean model run by the Navy called HYCOM.
 HYCOM assimilates observations from satellites, drifting ARGO floats, and other sources that ensure that the currents and stratification we are imposing at our open boundaries are very close to what is really happening.
 For water properties HYCOM only gives us temperature and salinity but we need information on Dissolved Oxygen, Nitrate, Alkalinity, and Total Inorganic Carbon.
 We get these by using regressions against salinity using data collected by NOAA.
-Forcing for the rivers comes from the flow gauges maintained by USGS and Environment Canada.
-These flows need to be adjusted for ungauged watershed area, and we get these adjustment factors from the Washington State Department of Ecology.
-We also need to know river temperature.
-Only a handful of our 45 rivers have temperature recorders, so we estimate the temperature based on temperature climatologies we have developed for nearby rivers.
+Forcing for the rivers comes from the flow gauges maintained by USGS and Environment Canada, and from climatologies developed from the Dept. of Ecology.
+The data from Ecology has been critical for getting detailed information on nutirent loading from small rivers and wastewater treatment plants.
 The last type of forcing needed is for tides.
 We use a global estimate of 8 tidal frequencies created by researchers at Oregon State University to generate tidal variation at our open ocean boundaries, and this in turn generates the tides all the way into the Salish Sea.
 Getting the tides right in Seattle is one of the first tests of model skill that we look at because tides drive the mixing in the Salish Sea, an essential ingredient governing our water quality and ecosystem function.

 These four types of forcing are generated automatically on a computer at UW every morning starting around 1 AM. then at 4 AM, if everything is in place, a UW super computer (a cluster of 196 computers working together on the same calculation) runs that day's 72 hour forecast.
 The output is stored in hourly snapshots and archived on another computer where automated post-processing is done.
 The results for a given day's forecast appear as some movies and figures on the LiveOcean website.
 The whole batch of output fields can be viewed, on a number of different depth levels on the NANOOS NVS website.
 Notably, on NVS the model is integrated with many instruments that make observations in real time in our waters.
 After clicking on one of the buoys on the map, the NVS "Comparator" tool allows you to make direct comparisons of modeled and observed properties, especially for surface waters, over the past few days.
 This is one way that we test how well the model is doing, but the more important way, described on this page, is to compare with longer term records, like a whole year of CTD/Bottle casts from Ecology, or a whole year of USGS tide gauge data.